xundeenergie/friendica/doc/Addons.md

 ### follow

-Called before adding a new contact for a user to handle non-native network remote contact (like Twitter).
+Called before adding a new contact for a user to handle non-native network remote contact (like Bluesky).

 Hook data: